 2. Eat Less Sugar

 Cutting fructose out of your diet takes time and the cravings can be strong.
 You may find yourself reaching for ‘sugar-free’ alternatives to curb your appetite, but don’t!
 Sugar free foods often contain sugar alcohols which are not completely absorbed by the digestive system.
-This causes fermentation in the gut which in turn, leads to a build-up of gas, leaving you feeling bloated.7
+This causes fermentation in the gut which in turn, leads to a build-up of gas, leaving you feeling bloated.

 3. Close your mouth!

-A common cause of bloating is aerophagia – the presence of excessive intestinal gas from air ingestion8.
+A common cause of bloating is aerophagia – the presence of excessive intestinal gas from air ingestion.
 That’s right, eating air!
 Every time you use a straw, chew gum, smoke or eat with your mouth open you could be ingesting extra air.
 This build-up of excess air can lead to a bloated tummy and you may find yourself burping more than usual.

-Unlikely suspects: interestingly, aerophagia can be caused by ill-fitting dentures which cause wearers to swallow air when eating and drinking9.
+Unlikely suspects: interestingly, aerophagia can be caused by ill-fitting dentures which cause wearers to swallow air when eating and drinking.
 So, if you are suffering, an easy remedy for bloating could be to get your dentures checked!

 4. Eat the Right Vegetables the Right Way